d1337e/snake_game/README.md

 # 🐍 Snake Game Alpha 0.1

-A classic Snake game implemented in C++ for the purpose of verification my bad skills in programming In future I maybe update this ugly sh*t game idkkkk ya typoi
+A classic Snake game implemented in C++ for the purpose of verification my bad skills in programming In future I maybe update this ugly game idkkkk ya typoi

 ## ✨ Features
 - Very basic Snake gameplay